Maki Zen'in: Creation

 Though Maki was better known in Jujutsu Kaisen, manga author Gege Akutami recommended main series readers to check the prequel Jujutsu Kaisen 0 for a better understanding of her life.
 Her hair's length is something Akutami tends to change whenever he likes.
 Akutami also enjoys writing how Maki is shown to particularly strong physically in early in the series due to how she destroys a weapon using brute force.
-Akutami enjoyed writing a scene in which Yuta comforts Maki Zen'in in the third chapter, which causes Maki to leave and blush angrily about whether or not should feel accepted by him.
-Upon seeing this scene, Akutami's editor Katayama said Yuta really understood Maki's feelings.
-Akutami decided to revise this scene in the storyboard following his editor's praise.
+Akutami enjoyed writing a scene in which Yuta tells Maki he would like to be like her in the third chapter, and possibly help take care of the Zen'in, which causes Maki to leave, chiding herself upon even thinking she's been accepted and mildly blushing in spite of herself.
+Upon seeing the first draft of scene, Akutami's editor Katayama said Yuta really seemed to understand Maki, leading Akutami, flattered by the praise, to revise and expand on later panels in the storyboard to further display Yuta's empathy as a whole.

 Both the original mini-series and the main Jujutsu Kaisen manga early explore issues Maki has with other members from Zen'in clan to the point her weaponry is surprising but is related to the mentor Satoru Gojo.
 Akutami claimed in the thirteen volume that he planned to explore more focus more on the Zen'in clan problems.
-Her design went from normal glasses to black-frames in the sequel but only for the fight against Suguru Geto.
+Her design went from normal glasses to black-frames, but only for the fight against Suguru Geto.
 When asked by why Maki often refers to Todo by his surname, Akutami mentioned it is a tendency of her to call others by their first name unless the others call her by her last name.
 As a result, he mentions any contradictions when dealing with others might come across as plot holes.
 Originally, Maki uses a weapon to compensate for her lack of spells.
-Akutami claimed in the series' fanbook that a major theme in the manga is Maki becoming a stronger Jujutsu sorcerer which is meant to be the focus on future installments.
+Akutami claimed in the series' fanbook that a major theme in the manga is Maki becoming a stronger Jujutsu sorcerer, which is meant to be the focus on future installments.
 Maki's fighting style was based on both aikido and a mix of Chinese martial arts.